You may be thinking it's impossible to open a restaurant with low risk and low capital. Here's why that's a myth.

 There’s no question that 2020 has reshaped the restaurant industry.
 But that doesn’t mean this is the end for your dream of owning a successful restaurant business - it might just look different.
 With crisis comes opportunity, as they say.

 There’s been a massive shift to ghost kitchens and virtual kitchens from many different forms such as commercial kitchens and commissary kitchens.
 But what is a ghost kitchen, and why use one?
-They’re optimized for delivery, rather than dine-in.
+They’re optimized for takeout and delivery, rather than dine-in at a physical location.
 It’s a new model for running a restaurant that makes it possible for you to get into the game with low risk and low capital.

 So while on the surface, it may feel like a hard time to start the restaurant concept you’ve been cooking up for years now, it may actually be the perfect time to test the idea without losing your life savings in the process.
 But let’s break that down a little further.